liferay/liferay-frontend-projects/How-to-use-liferay-npm-bundler.md

 3. For each dependency package:

    1. Copy package to output dir (in plain _package_@_version_ format, as opposed to the standard `node_modules` tree format).
+To determine what is copied, the bundler invokes a special type of plugins intended to filter the package file list.
    2. Pre-process package with configured plugins.
    3. Run Babel through each `.js` file in the package with configured plugins.
    4. Post-process package with configured plugins.

 4. For the project:

    1. Pre-process project's package with configured plugins.
    2. Run Babel through each `.js` file in the project with configured plugins.
    3. Post-process project's package with configured plugins.

 The pre and post process steps are the same, they only differ in the moment when they are run (before or after Babel is run, respectively).
 In these steps, `liferay-npm-bundler` calls all the configured plugins so that they can perform transformations on the npm packages like, for instance, modifying its `package.json` file, or deleting or moving files.